Seed Grant Program

 Letter of Intent

-Teams requesting more than $15,000 must submit a letter intent (LOI) by 5 p.m.
+Teams requesting more than the common $15,000 must submit a letter intent (LOI) by 5 p.m.
 Monday, Dec.
-16, 2024 using the InfoReady platform, forthcoming (Work In Progress).
-Here is the link to last year's 2024-2025 online TAE Seed Grant LOI Form.
-All other proposers are strongly encouraged to submit an LOI.
+16, 2024 using the Binghamton University Internal Opportunities Portal ("InfoReady") InfoReady platform.
+It is strongly recommended that all teams submit an LOI regardless of the budget amount.
 The LOI is not binding.

 This form will provide TAE Steering Committees with information on the proposed project's investigators, title, objective, project description and external funding target(s).
 They will use this process to evaluate project feasibility and provide comments to the investigators regarding the project scope, team composition and overall approach, with the aim of helping applicants improve their proposals prior to submission.
 Proposals submitted through the LOI process are typically more competitive in the general pool, especially for first-time applicants.
 Please note that the details outlined in the LOI do not prohibit adjustments to the project in the full proposal.